yorgosk/grace-compiler/README.md

   can be found at ```src/main/java/compiler/STRecord.java``` and ```src/main/java/compiler/NSRecord.java```.
   * at ```src/main/java/compiler/IntermediateCode.java``` we have our **IntermediateCode** class, which is the core of our LLIR code production infrastructure implementation.
+  * at ```src/main/java/compiler/MachineCode.java``` we have our **MachineCode** class, which is the core of our Assembly x8086 code production infrastructure implementation.
+  * at ```src/main/java/compiler/ActivationRecord.java``` we have our **ActivationRecord** class, which can be used to simulate the Activation Records exchanges that take place in the background while running our program.
+It has not been used in our implementation, but it is a nice utility, so we included it.

 # Specifications